bpinske/gdnbot2/README.md

 - Docker + Compose
 - Node v10.15.3 (Optional)
-  - Install this if you want to install dependencies for editor intellisense during development
+  - Install this if you want to install dependencies for editor autocomplete during development

 ## Development